rio-ke/proof-of-concepts/kubernetes/deployment-statefulset-scale-down.md

     else
         echo "No resources found in ${namespace}."
     fi
-    echo "Restart process has been completed in ${namespace} namespace" done
+    echo "Scale down process has been completed in ${namespace} namespace" done
 ```